 The investment fee is an estimate of the costs paid out of the fund in relation to the management of investments.
 The investment fee is not something that’s charged to you directly but reduces the return on your investment before we calculate unit prices, and they are applied to your account.
 So, the returns you see when you log into your online account or check your statement are after investment fees (and indirect costs – which we’ll talk more about later).

 Each investment option will have a different investment fee and is charged as a reflection of how complex it is to manage that particular investment.
-For example, our Core Pool option has an investment fee of 0.69%.
-While a more complex product like private equity has an investment fee of 2.15%.
+For example, our Core Pool option has an investment fee of 0.73%.
+However, fees range in cost from between 0.02-2.74% depending on how complex they are to manage.